DYCI2/Dicy2/README.md

 	* Install
 2. __Catart by Mubu__
 	* Nothing to do if you downloaded a DYCI2 **release**.
-	* [For developpers: if you **cloned** this reporitory or **downloaded it from the main page**, make sure that you also synchronised the [Catart](https://github.com/Ircam-RnD/catart-mubu) submodule or your directory `Dyci2Lib/Max_library/external/catart`will be empty !]
+	* [For developpers: if you **cloned** the repository or **downloaded it from the main page**, make sure that you also cloned the [Catart](https://github.com/Ircam-RnD/catart-mubu) submodule or your directory `Dyci2Lib/Max_library/external/catart`will be empty !]
 The last external, **Antescofo**, is already in the repository (please use the version distributed with DYCI2).

-Finally move the whole directory wherever you want, and make sure that the path of the directory _Dyci2lib/Max\_library_ is set in the file preferences in Max.
-Then explore the tutorials !
+**Finally move the whole directory wherever you want, and make sure that the path of the directory _Dyci2lib/Max\_library_ is set in the file preferences in Max.
+Then explore the tutorials!**

 ------
 ### DYCI2 Tutorials